d3x0r/STFRPhysics/LightSpeedPaper2.md

 \end{aligned} \right.\\\\(3.7)
 \end{array}$$

-And the aberrated angle for a body moving at *V* is:
+And the aberrated angle for a body moving at $V$ is:

 $$\begin{array}{r}
 a = N\cdot\cos^{- 1}\frac{\cos{dA} + \frac{V}{C}}{1 + \frac{V}{C}\cos{dA}} + D\\(3.8)